shivi11g/Talk_Buddy/README.md

 # Talk_Buddy
-Virtual Talk Buddy,an intelligent virtual assistant designed to execute user instructions effectively and capabilities for hands-free interaction.
+Virtual Talk Buddy, an intelligent virtual assistant designed to execute user instructions effectively and has capabilities for hands-free interaction.
-It includes various functions like making todo list, playing music, and providing weather updates, send messages.
+It includes various functions like making to-do lists, playing music, providing weather updates, and sending messages.
 To start it run the following commands

 **pip install pyttsx3**